ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Using a deterministic IV for unauthenticated encryption.
 *   Providing the IV separately for unauthenticated encryption or decryption.
 *   Separating the AEAD authentication tag from the cipher text.
+*   Password-authenticated key exchange (PAKE) is a multi-step process.

 Each multi-part operation defines a specific object type to maintain the state of the operation.
 These types are implementation-defined.